 E-commerce pages are especially susceptible to metadata cannibalization since multiple pages are often optimized to target the same broad category of products, even if they’re offering a specific product.
 These pages also tend to be light on content, making metadata that much more important when it comes to keywords and rankings.

-Find Keyword Cannibalization with Google Search Console
+Identifying Keyword Cannibalization With Google Search Console

 If you don’t feel like going through the trouble of creating a spreadsheet, you can use Google Search Console to identify cannibalization problems instead.
 To do this, just sign in and click ‘Search results’ on the left menu.